cmer81/docker-ipboard/README.md

-PHP 7.3 Docker Nginx image for Ipboard
+PHP 7.3 Docker Nginx image for Ipboard with php 7.3
 ================

 This container image includes PHP 7.3 and alpine 3.10.